There are just no two ways about it.

 There are four Innovative Language subscription levels: free, basic, premium and premium plus.

-With the free membership, you no longer have all the lessons at your fingertips—you now only have the first three lessons of each series.
+With the Free membership, you no longer have all the lessons at your fingertips—you now only have the first three lessons of each series.

 Innovative Language Review: Is It Worth the Cost?

-Methodology: Innovative Language’s Core Beliefs
+Innovative Language’s Core Features

 The dashboard: Taking control of your learning

 The “Lessons” section will probably be your first stop.
-Here you’ll find the treasure trove content Innovative Language is famous for.
+Here you’ll find the treasure trove of content Innovative Language is famous for.
 Go to “Lesson Library” and you’ll have a list of topics (or “Pathways”) as well as the number of lessons under it.
 There will be a lot to choose from, so I recommend you sort the list according to popularity so you identify series that other language learners have found useful.